johnste/finicky/README.md

 ### Looking for co-maintainers

 Do you want to help out with the development of Finicky?
 My time to spend to work on Finicky is very limited, and my limited experience with Swift and MacOS I feel is holding it back.
-If you are experienced in Swifdt and MacOS development and this sounds interesting to you please reach out to me, preferably on [Twitter](https://twitter.com/johnste_).
+If you are experienced in Swift and MacOS development and this sounds interesting to you please reach out to me, preferably on [Twitter](https://twitter.com/johnste_).

 ### Donations